 Very rare hues are sometimes achieved by plunging the chunga in a series of successive baths.

-Then each artisan makes her own blends to obtain the most extraordinary hues, often very bright and very cheerful.
+Each artisan makes her own blends to obtain the most extraordinary hues, often very bright and very cheerful.

 What is most remarkable is that there is no book or notebook in the forest, no drawing and no plan.
 The piece is born in the artisan's imagination, and made directly from that inspiration.